raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 --- task ---

 You can use Thonny to write standard Python code.
-Try typing the following in the main window, and then clicking the **Run** button (you will be asked to save the file).
+Type the following in the main window, and then click the **Run** button (you will be asked to save the file).

 ```python3
 print('Hello World!')